sfeir-open-source/sfeir-school-docker/docs/markdown/06-dockerfile/00-TITLE.md

 <!-- .slide: class="sfeir-bg-white-1" -->

-# Optimiser votre Dockerfile
+# Optimiser your Dockerfile

-* Objectif de minimiser la taille d’une image
-* Une application devrait donc contenir uniquement son binaire et ses dépendances pour s'exécuter
+* Objective: minimize an image size footprint
+* An application should contain only its binary/program and its dependencies, no more

+=> What when the dependencies needed to build (maven, go) are not the same needed to run (jdk ...)

 Notes:
 Comment construisons nous notre application si notre Dockerfile ne doit pas contenir les outils nécessaires à son packaging ?